radishzzz/radishzzz.github.io/source/_posts/en/Tutorials/Ultimate Samsung One UI Optimization Guide - No Root Required.md

 {% endnote %}

 {% note info  %}
-<i class="fa-solid fa-circle-info mr-2"></i>View table of contents by switching to Desktop Mode.
+<i class="fa-solid fa-circle-info mr-2"></i>View table of contents by switching to Desktop site.
 {% endnote %}

 This article is a mega root-free optimization guide for Samsung One UI, which is designed to help you improve your device's battery life and smoothness, and solve the problems of excessive power consumption, lagging and frame dropping.
 The guide describes various optimization methods and principles in detail.
 By following these methods, your samsung device will get superb battery life and a silky smooth experience, as if it has been reborn!